elmtree-askmo/cloudcannon-app/content/learn/mathematics/why-is-the-base-case-important-in-mathematical-induction.md

 url: /learn/mathematics/questions/why-is-the-base-case-important-in-mathematical-induction
 score: -1.0
 related_article1:
-    id: 170753
+    id: 170740
-    title: What are the properties of the natural logarithm of a factorial?
+    title: >-
+        What is an inductive hypothesis and how is it formulated?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-properties-of-the-natural-logarithm-of-a-factorial
+    url: /learn/mathematics/questions/what-is-an-inductive-hypothesis-and-how-is-it-formulated
 related_article2:
-    id: 170742
+    id: 170746
-    title: What are the key steps involved in an induction proof?
+    title: >-
+        What is the significance of implication statements in logical reasoning?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-key-steps-involved-in-an-induction-proof
+    url: /learn/mathematics/questions/what-is-the-significance-of-implication-statements-in-logical-reasoning
 related_article3:
-    id: 170737
+    id: 170750
-    title: What is the purpose of mathematical induction in proof techniques?
+    title: >-
+        What is the binomial series and how is it expanded?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-purpose-of-mathematical-induction-in-proof-techniques
+    url: /learn/mathematics/questions/what-is-the-binomial-series-and-how-is-it-expanded
 related_article4:
-    id: 170752
+    id: 170754
-    title: What is the relationship between the binomial series and mathematical induction?
+    title: >-
+        How can inductive proofs be applied to the natural logarithm of factorial?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-relationship-between-the-binomial-series-and-mathematical-induction
+    url: /learn/mathematics/questions/how-can-inductive-proofs-be-applied-to-the-natural-logarithm-of-factorial
 related_article5:
-    id: 170749
+    id: 170745
-    title: How do you determine the common ratio and first term in a geometric series?
+    title: >-
+        How are truth tables used to evaluate logical implications?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-do-you-determine-the-common-ratio-and-first-term-in-a-geometric-series
+    url: /learn/mathematics/questions/how-are-truth-tables-used-to-evaluate-logical-implications
 ---

 &nbsp;